imbcmdth/transform-expected/README.markdown

 * `value` Any JavaScript value

-Returns an expectation function that returns true if `propertyName` was found inside of the current stream and is equal to `value`.
+Returns a function that returns true if `propertyName` was found inside of it's argument and has a value equal to `value`.

-### expect.typeOf(typeOf)

-* `typeOf` String

-Returns an expectation function that returns true if the stream is of type `typeOf`.

-### expect.not(expectation)

-* `expectation` Function

-Returns an expectation function that returns true if the expectation function evaluates to false.

 ## Expectation Iterators